MtADATA3101/Course_Documents_2025/Assignments/4_dplyr_styler.md

 package to format R code.
 This is like a style guide, and you can adapt it.

-Open your dplyr file in RStudio and install styler.
+Open your dplyr_flight_example.R file in RStudio and install styler.
 Follow the instructions in the screenshot at the styler link to use the Addin to style your dplyr file.
-Save your file again without changing the file name, commit it, and push it to your GitHub repository.
+Save your file again with the same file name, commit it, and push it to your GitHub repository.

 #### Part 3: Describe changes to your file